-1030A/B Introduction to Solid State Physics, Lect.
-3 hrs.; A.M.
-Simpson.
-Prerequisite: Physics 4150 or permission of the instructor.
+4230A/B Introduction to Solid State Physics, Lect.
+3 hrs.; D.A.
+Tindall.
+Prerequisite: Physics 3140 or permission of the instructor.

-An introduction to the basic concepts of solid state physics which are related to the periodic An interest of the crystalline lattice.
+An introduction to the basic concepts of solid state physics which are related to the periodic nature of the crystalline lattice.
 Topics include crystal structure, X-ray diffraction, phonons and lattice vibrations, the free electron theory of metals, and energy bands.